frenchypeanut/rockside/doc/more-about-vault.md

 See [the official Vault documentation](https://learn.hashicorp.com/vault/getting-started/install).

-### Rockside Hashicorp Vault plugin installation & start
+### Rockside Hashicorp Vault plugin

 The purpose of this plugin is to provide the vault with a connector to the rockside engine and some features to manage Ethereum account.

+####  Build and Install Rockside Ethereum Vault Plugin

 For more details and install process, see the readme on the [project github](https://github.com/blockchain-studio/rockside-hashicorp-vault-plugin).

+#### Connect your vault to Rockside
-After that you need to connect your engine to the vault.
+After installing and configuring your vault and the Rockside Ethereum Vault plugin, you can connect your vault to Rockside.

 Edit **~/.rockside/engine/rockside.env** and add: